RaghavAtris/Gesture-Based-Volume-Control/README.md

 # Gesture Based Volume Control

-A programme that uses hand gestures to manage the loudness of your system Your volume can be increased and decreased by using any two fingers.
+A programme that uses hand gestures to manage the loudness of your system.
+Your volume can be increased and decreased by using any two fingers.

 ## Built with